OmarThinks/OmarThinks/README.md

 ## What am I doing now?

 I have a part-time job at <a href="https://karat.com/">Karat</a>.
 Meanwhile, I am adding more skills.
+I am learning about Relay.

 <!--